bbc/sfn-sim/README.md

 machine.
 Each object must contain `service` and `name` fields, and additional fields depending on the service.

-The supported `service` values are `lambda` and `s3`.
-See below for details and an example test.
+The supported `service` values are listed below with their requirements, as well as an example using the Lambda and S3 services.

 ### `lambda`

-This resource should contain a `function` field which must be a function.
+This resource must contain a `function` field which must be a function.
 This will be executed as your lambda handler.

 ### `s3`

-This resource should contain an `objects` field which must be an array.
+This resource must contain an `objects` field which must be an array.
 This can optionally be pre-populated with objects, which must contain `key` and `body` fields.

+### `sns`

+This resource must contain a `messages` field which must be an array.

+### `sqs`

+This resource must contain a `messages` field which must be an array.

 ### Resources example